zenodeapp/genesis-ethermint/README.md

 ## Instructions

+> [!WARNING]
-Only follow these steps if you wish to set up a full node, else you could immediately go to the [`genesis-cronos`](https://github.com/zenodeapp/genesis-cronos) repository.
+> Only follow these steps if you wish to set up a full node, else you could immediately go to the [`genesis-cronos`](https://github.com/zenodeapp/genesis-cronos) repository.

 ### 1. Cloning the repository